questdb/questdb/CONTRIBUTING.md

 We have a lot of tests, most of which are of "integration" type, e.g. test starts a server, interacts with it and asserts the outcome.
 We expect all contributors to submit PRs with tests.
-Please reach out to us via slack if you're uncertain on how to test, or you think an existing test can be improved.
+Please reach out to us via Slack if you're uncertain on how to test, or you think an existing test can be improved.

 ## Dependencies